 REPL Investors Have Opportunity To Lead Replimune Group, Inc. Securities Lawsuit First Filed By The Rosen Law Firm

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Replimune Group, Inc. (NASDAQ: REPL ) between November 22, 2024 and July 21, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than September 22, 2025 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Replimune Group, Inc. (NASDAQ: REPL ) between November 22, 2024 and July 21, 2025, both dates inclusive (the "Class Period"), of the important September 22, 2025 lead plaintiff deadline in the securities class action first filed by the Firm.

 What to do next: To join the Replimune class action, go to or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 22, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.